ejp-rd-vp/FiaB/README.md

 {"clientUrl": "https://my.fdp.address.here/}
 ```

-*IF YOU HAVE SWITCHED-ON AND CONFIGURED Beacon2*, then in the Dataset descriptor, add the following ontology term to the "theme" of the Dataset (manually edit via the FAIR Data Point Web page)
+*IF YOU HAVE SWITCHED-ON AND CONFIGURED Beacon2*, then in the Dataset descriptor, you need to add the "VPQueryable" flag to the *vp Connection* property - go to your dataset record in the FDP web page, and add:

 http://purl.org/ejp-rd/vocabulary/VPQueryable

+As an additional value of vpConnection